 The decrease in selling, general and administrative expenses for the fiscal year ended May 25, 2008 compared to the prior fiscal year was primarily due to the fact that selling, general and administrative expenses for Corporate for the fiscal year ended May 27, 2007 included \$3.9 million of net non-recurring expenses, of which \$5.4 million were from expenses incurred by Landec's former direct marketing and sales seed business that was sold to Monsanto in December 2006, partially offset by the recording of net proceeds of \$1.5 million from an insurance settlement during fiscal year 2007.
-This decrease in selling, general and administrative expenses at Apio and increased general and administrative expenses at Corporate primarily related to accounting fees and tax consulting fees.
+This decrease in selling, general and administrative expenses at Corporate primarily related to accounting fees and tax consulting fees.